trilogy-group/rag_benchmarking/README.md

 - **RAGTruth** – loads the [RAGTruth](https://github.com/microsoft/RAGTruth) dataset via HuggingFace using `RagTruthDataset`.

 ## Running an Experiment
-Experiments can be configured in `src/main.py`.
+Experiments are defined in `src/experiments.py` and executed by `src/main.py`.
 Example for RAGTruth:

 ```python
 from benchmark_datasets.ragtruth_dataset import RagTruthDataset